 Garlic alone, and when combined with metformin is known to improve body weight.
 Also, the combination is more effective in lowering blood sugars.
 This highlights that garlic extract increases the hypoglycaemic effect of metformin.

 Garlic is extremely nourishing and provides a range of health benefits.
 Yet, if a person consumes garlic in excess, it might lead to side effects.
 These can be acid reflux, bad breath, enhanced bleeding, and digestive problems.

-The compounds present in garlic, such as allicin, S-allyl cysteine sulfoxide, and allyl propyl disulfide, assist to increase insulin levels in the blood.
+The compounds present in garlic, such as allicin, S-allyl cysteine sulfoxide, and allyl propyl disulfide, assist in increasing insulin levels in the blood.

 This site provides educational content; however, it is not a substitute for professional medical guidance.
 Readers should consult their healthcare professional for personalised guidance.
 We work hard to provide accurate and helpful information.
 Your well-being is important to us, and we value your feedback.
 To learn more, visit our editorial policy page for details on our content guidelines and the content creation process.